JVT038/MetaTube/README.md

 HOST|Set the address on which the MetaTube server will run | 127.0.0.1 DEBUG|Whether to enable debug mode or not | False DATABASE_URL | The URL to your Database.
-Currently only SQLite3 is supported. | sqlite:///app.db
+Currently only SQLite3 is supported. | sqlite:///app.db FFMPEG | An absolute path to the folder containing ffmpeg. | Empty
 ```bash
 # On Windows 10, you can set an environment variable like this:
 $ set ENVIRONMENT_VARIABLE = Value